InnovaSpace

 AUSTRIAN SPACE FORUM (OeWF)

 The Austrian Space Forum is an active, cross-linked space association with a wide spectrum of topics – a true citizen science organisation.
-They have been conducting Mars analog missions for many years, with their most recent mission AMADEE20 taking place in October 2021.
+They have been conducting Mars analog missions for many years, with their most recent mission AMADEE24 taking place in March - April 2024 in Armenia.

 Picture